cartologic/cartoview/docs/installation/windows.md

 !!! note
     The following steps will use shell commands that you must enter on a local terminal (e.g. CMD, Powershell, etc.).

+If you plan to customize Cartoview & GeoNode user interface components to your needs, it's recommended to use [Cartoview Windows Installer](https://cartoview.net/download/).
+Check the available Windows installer [guide](windows-installer.md).

 ## Installation Requirements